carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 > Feature weights - determine the importance of a feature in a model.
 {: .callout}

-The intercept term is a constant and it is defined as the mean of the outcome when the input is 0.
+The intercept term is a constant and is defined as the mean of the outcome when the input $x$ is 0.
 This interpretation gets more involved with multiple inputs, but that is out of the scope of the workshop.
 The slope is a feature weight.
 In the T-cells example, the feature weight is the coefficient for the feature $x$ and it represents the average increase in the confidence the cell is active with a one unit increase in $x$.